The budget explains the government’s financial plans for the year, and is debated and passed in the legislature.

 Expense includes all of the programs and services the government provides for Albertans, from supporting people with disabilities to funding school board operations to running a hospital.
 It also includes staffing costs for people to provide these services.

-A budget is balanced if revenue and expense is equal.
+A budget is balanced if revenue and expense are equal.

 If revenue is greater than expense, that's called a surplus.
 A government can choose to spend more, put the money into savings or pay down debt.